dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Test Cases for a Class:</mark>

-The test should drive a selection of objects from the class through its states and for each test, the following characteristics should be tested for
+The test should drive a selection of objects from the class through its states and for each test, the following characteristics should be tested for:
 - List of states for the class
 - List of messages / operations invoked
 - List of exceptions occurring